Help Me Help My Struggling Reader - Part 1

 Syllable Types:

 There are six types of syllables in the English language.
 These syllables are the basis for sounding out words.
 However, students need to master closed syllables first.
 These are sometimes called CVC words/syllables because they are made by closing in a vowel with one consonant sound.
 For example: cat, hop, run, peg, fin.
+That's it.

 Remember, digraphs "wh, th, sh, ch, and ck" are thought of as one sound (kind of like one letter), so they should never be separated.

 These words will always have short vowel sounds.
 You can practice regular words with closed syllables by making sure there is a consonant after the vowel, and that the vowel makes it's short sound.
-Here are some key words to help you and your child remember the closed vowel sounds:

 a - apple - /ah/